Obituaries for the week of June 14, 2017

 Deacon Finney is survived by three daughters, Rebeca (Austin) Thomspon, Patricia (Frank) Burks, both of Atmore and Rachelle Garrett of Union City, Ga.; five sons, Charles Finney, Glenn () Sharon) Finney, both of Akron, Ohio, Lee Finney of Atmore, Michael (Bertha) Finney of Montgomery, Ala. and Pastor James (Edrina) Brown of Pensacola, Fla.; three sister, Bernice Robinson of Los Angeles Calif., Sadie (Ezell) Smith, Nettie P. Finney and Elnora (Otha) Everage of Akron; three brothers: Alexander Finney, Paul (Susie) Finney and Roy (Barbara) Finney, all of Akron; thirty-eight grandchildren; forty-two great-grandchildren and six great- great-grandchildren; one brother-in-law, Bishop Albert (Thelma) Lymon of Detroit, Mich.; two sisters-in-law: Clara Rudolph of Detroit and Delois (Ellis) of Brooklyn, N.Y.; two special friends, Theodore White, Sr. and Arthur Dailey; a host nieces, nephews, cousins and other relatives and friends.

-Funeral services will be held Thursday, June 15, 2017 at noon at Second Mt.
+Funeral services were held Thursday, June 15, 2017 at noon at Second Mt.
 Triumph Baptist Church with Rev. Joe L. Hayes, Pastor and Eulogist.

 Christian Memorial Funeral Home in charge of all arrangements.